gauripatil/gauripatil/README.md

-<h1>About Me</h1><p>Hello there! 👋 I'm <a href="https://www.linkedin.com/in/gauripatiltechie/" target="_blank" rel="noreferrer">Gauri Patil</a>, a passionate full-stack engineer with a knack for crafting innovative web solutions.
+<h1>About Me</h1><p>Hello there!! 👋 I'm <a href="https://www.linkedin.com/in/gauripatiltechie/" target="_blank" rel="noreferrer">Gauri Patil</a>, a passionate full-stack engineer with a knack for crafting innovative web solutions.
 My expertise lies in front-end development with Angular and React, and back-end development with Node.js.
 While I'm still exploring the vast landscape of Java and Spring Boot, I'm excited about the possibilities it brings to the table.</p>

 <h2>🔧 Tech Stack</h2><ul><li><strong>Frontend:</strong> Angular, React</li><li><strong>Backend:</strong> Node.js, Expressjs, Java and Spring Boot (in progress)</li></ul>